zenml-io/zenml-projects/llm-complete-guide/README.md

 ## 📽️ Watch the webinars

 We've recently been holding some webinars about this repository and project.
-Watche the videos below if you want an introduction and context around the code and ideas covered in this project.
+Watch the videos below if you want an introduction and context around the code and ideas covered in this project.

 [![Building and Optimizing RAG Pipelines: Data Preprocessing, Embeddings, and Evaluation with ZenML](https://github.com/user-attachments/assets/1aea2bd4-8079-4ea2-98e1-8da6ba9aeebe)](https://www.youtube.com/watch?v=PazRMY8bo3U)